shiftavenue/shiftavenue-pswslmanage/README.md

 ## Description

 This module can be used to manage local WSL images.
 It enhance the default functionality of local ```wsl.exe``` and will be used as base for further enhancements.

+## Supported OS

+This script is tested on Windows 11 22H2.

+Current supported OSe are

+- Ubuntu 22.04 (tested)
+- Ubuntu 20.04 (Not tested)

 ## Why to use this module